Written By: Security.org Team | Updated: June 15, 2021

 Accounting for population differences, the deadliest police department in the U.S. in 2020 was the San Bernardino Police Department.
 The population-adjusted rate of police killings by San Bernardino police was 2.8 per 100,000, almost double the rate of the next-highest department, Kansas City.

-According to a Mapping Police Violence analysis of San Bernardino police shootings, in 74 percent of shootings since 2013, the officers involved did not attempt non-deadly force first.5
+According to a Mapping Police Violence analysis of San Bernardino police shootings, the officers involved did not attempt non-deadly force first in 74 percent of shootings.5

-Los Angeles, which had the highest number of killings over the past five years, had one of the lowest population-adjusted rates in 2020, while Phoenix had one of the highest.
+Los Angeles, which had the highest number of killings over the past five years, had one of the lowest population-adjusted rates, while Phoenix had one of the highest.

 Racial Disparities in Police Violence